blackdoor/blog/_posts/2018-12-16-simple-front-end.md

 * Asynchronous
 	* What's shown on to the user is driven by user interaction or programmatic event resulting in scripts changing some content on the current page
 * Client side rendering
 	* Little or no HTML is delivered to the browser.
-Rather, javscript creates all the elements on the page.
+Rather, javscript creates all the elements on the page (granted, some modern frameworks support server side rendering for the initial state, and are script driven after that).

 #### Pros
 * Most frameworks provide powerful two-way data binding to template and update what's on the page at any time without reloading